Bhharathee-Athuluri/foundation-website-react/README.md

 - Password entered is checked in Sign Up to check if it is strong password.
 - Values of Password field and Confirm Password fields are compared to check if both are same in the Sign Up Page.

-A feedback mechanism and a community are added to the repository to enhance user interaction.
+A feedback mechanism and a Community page are added to the repository to enhance user interaction.
 The feedback mechanism is implemented using a Modal.
 The Community page contains various sections such as Mission and Values, Testimonials, Success Stories, etc.

 This repository consists of two branches which are constantly updated: